 Spicy international flavour

-Down in Old Montréal, Gandhi serves up some of the best Indian cuisine found in Canada.
+Down in Old Montréal, Gandhi serves up excellent Indian cuisine.
 Enjoy the fragrant spices and aromatic flavours of Southern Asia in a host of vegetarian options: chana masala (chick-peas seasoned and mixed with masala sauce), brinjal bhajee (fresh eggplant cooked with onions, tomatoes, herbs and spices), tarka dall (lentils cooked with a touch of butter and fried garlic), vegetable samosas and homemade spiced cheese, all complemented by fragrant basmati rice, naan or chapatti bread, are but a few of the tantalizing dishes available.
-The restaurant’s fresh, bright interior boasts a simple décor and summery atmosphere, enhanced by white cotton table linen and quality dishware, for a pleasantly exotic dining experience.
+The restaurant’s fresh, bright interior boasts a simple décor and summery atmosphere, enhanced by white cotton table linen for a pleasantly exotic dining experience.

 Unpretentious bistro eats

 If you are into flavourful, interesting and healthy vegetarian/vegan fare, then the charmingly low-key Lola Rosa café near McGill University is for you.
 A chalkboard announces the daily menu in this bistro-style nook with an open kitchen.
 House specialties include hemp burgers, Lola’s nachos, curries, chilies, quesadillas and a variety of Thai dishes.
 Desserts are homemade and hard to resist: brownies, apple crisp and cheesecake top the list of popular crowd-pleasers.
 Beverage options range from fresh juices, wine, cider, microbrewery beer to coffee.
 Be sure to check out the drawers at your table to find notes from diners past and leave your own!